suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

             <li> Correlate interior camera membrane images with coordinate information of the object based on Serial no.
             <li> Remove NaN/missing values
             <li> One hot encoding, specifically Label Encoder for direction (left and right in words to 0 and 1)
+            </li><li>Remove outliers or suspicious(since contact and non-contact range is decided manually, \
+            there is a time when the object(vertical peg) in this case is close to the whisker but not in contact) \
+            data during training the model(outlier detection)</li>
+            <li> In the model for classification of contact and non-contact there is some additional pre-processing required.
+            <li> The classes were unbalanced, i.e. the non-contact datasamples was around 7800 whereas the contact datasamples \
+             was around 1600.
+Since all the non-contact membrane images are exactly the same, there wouldn't be loss of information by reducing the non-contact datasamples, the non-contact datasamples were removed and made equal to the number of of contact datasamples. </li>
+            <li> Performed stratified split to ensure there is a percentage of each class in the same ratio in both train \
+            and test dataset. </li>

         </ul>
         <br>